want to work on your relationship this year? Enquire via the form for couples therapy

 Sessions are 50 minutes.
 I work in person from my home practice in Great Bookham, and online via Zoom.
 Sessions are usually at the same time and on the same day, although I will be as flexible as possible, if and when needed.
 We will work together for as long as you are benefitting from the sessions and we will review progress and any goals we set on a regular basis.

 Sessions are 60 minutes.
-As for individuals, I work with couples, in person, from my home based practice in Great Bookham.
-(I'm not currently offering online couples work).
+As for individuals, I work with couples in person, from my home based practice in Great Bookham, or online via Zoom.

 (I'm a couples therapist but I don't specialise in psychosexual therapy).